socrata/socrata-py/README.md

 #### Create a new Dataset from a csv, tsv, xls or xlsx file
+Datasets are made Public by default.
+To make a dataset private, see the [Revision](#revision) section notes on default values for the 'permission' parameter.
 To create a dataset, you can do this:

 ```python